Sir William Atkinson retired being recognised as one of the UK’s most respected headteachers after famously turning the Phoenix High School around.

-Sir William worked as a Deputy Head in two London secondary schools before taking up his first headship at Copland Community School, Brent, followed by Cranford Community School, Hounslow.
+Sir William worked as a Deputy Head in two London secondary schools before taking up his first headship at Copland Community School in Brent, followed by Cranford Community School in Hounslow.

 In 1995, he became Headteacher of Phoenix High School, Hammersmith and Fulham.

-When Sir William took over the running of Phoenix High School it was one of the most challenging schools in the UK, only four per cent of its pupils achieved five top-grade GCSE passes.
+When Sir William took over the running of Phoenix High School it was one of the most challenging schools in the UK, only 4% of its pupils achieved five top-grade GCSE passes.

-Under Sir William’s guidance, the school was turned around and eventually stood at the top of the Government’s exam league tables for improved performance with a figure of 96 per cent, receiving an Ofsted report as outstanding and beyond.
+Under Sir William’s guidance, the school was turned around and eventually stood at the top of the Government’s exam league tables for improved performance with a figure of 96%, receiving an Ofsted report as outstanding and beyond.

 Sir William has received a number of awards for services to education including:-

 - Leadership & Diversity Award: GG2 Teacher of the Year.

 - Honorary Doctorate from the University of North London for Services to Secondary Education.